druglogics/pydruglogics/docs/_sources/train_and_predict.rst.txt

-b. **topology**: One or more nodes are removed or added.
+b. **Topology**: One or more nodes are removed or added.
 Minimum 1 regulator always stays in the equation.
 There can be no more regulator than was in the original equation.

 Example: